About Us - Home Ventilation Sydney

 Are the fans noisy?

-The fans we use are the quietest ones on the market; how noisy they are is also dependant on where the fans are installed within your home, however you may notice a slight humming sound equivalent to the noise of the refrigerator whilst the fans are running.
+The fans we use are the quietest ones on the market; how noisy they are is also dependant on where the fans are installed within your home.
+You may notice a slight humming sound equivalent to the white noise of the refrigerator whilst the fans are running.

 What is “sick house” syndrome?

 “Sick house” syndrome or “sick building syndrome” (SBS) is a medical condition where people feel unwell or ill when in a particular home or building environment.
 The main symptoms are headaches, eyes/nose/throat irritations, fatigue, dizziness and nausea.

 In 1984 a World Health Organization (WHO) report made suggestions that 30% of all new or renovated buildings worldwide might be responsible for the illness complaints due to poor indoor air quality and lack of adequate ventilation systems.